 So whenever possible, and especially when driving fast, keep the windows closed.

 Having a regular service will help keep your van running more efficiently.

 Blocked air filter negatively impacts fuel consumption, and sticking brake callipers mean you’re effectively driving with your foot slightly on the brake.

 Sometimes, you’ll only realise your engine needs a tune when it fails the smoke test at MOT time.
 Regular servicing should nip these issues in the bud.

-Last, but definitely not least, driving smoothly can reduce fuel consumption considerably.
+Driving smoothly can reduce fuel consumption considerably.
+Below are a few examples:

 I started my career selling vans in the mid-eighties, progressing through dealer groups to management level.
 In 2010 I joined vehicle valuation company CAP, being made responsible for forecasting future used values for all makes and models of vans and trucks, this data being used by leasing companies and manufacturers to assess future risk.
 This role entailed very early exposure to new models including extensive testing across Europe.